 This post is also available in: हिन्दी (Hindi)

-When looking at different types of printers, it is important to consider the use to which you will put it.
+When looking at different types of printers, it is important to consider the use to which you will put them.
 Some types of printers are better for businesses, some for home use, and some for school work.
 Some types of printers are easier to use than others, and some are faster, or more economical in terms of the amount of ink they use.
-In this post “Types of Printers”, we’ll explore the various types of printers.
+In this post “Types of Printers”, we’ll understand the different types of printers and their advantages.

 What is a Computer Printer?

 A printer is a device that accepts text and graphic output from a computer and transfers the information to paper.
 Printers vary in size, speed, sophistication, and cost.
 In general, more expensive printers are used for more frequent printing or high-resolution color printing.

 Prints are also referred to as hard copies as the data are physically accessible and are a more permanent output type than the one displayed in the VDU (Visual Display Unit).

 There are a few different ways a printer can connect to and communicate with a computer (referred to as interfaces).
 Today, the most common connection types are by USB cable (wired) or via Wi-Fi (wireless).
 Below is a full list of cables and interfaces used to connect a computer to a printer.

 A parallel port is a type of interface on a personal computer (PC) transmitting or receiving data to a peripheral device such as a printer.
 The data is transmitted over a parallel cable extending no more than the standard 6 feet.
 If the cable is too long, the integrity of the data can be lost.
 The parallel port was designed to be used with printers and could transfer only a total of 300 Kbits/sec.